shapemi/shapemi2020/program/index.md

         }
 </style>

-this version is up-to-date - please ignore the one in the MICCAI booklet
+<font color=red>this version is up-to-date - please ignore the one in the MICCAI booklet</font>

 # 20 September 2018, Thursday
 We are located in the Center-Press Room on Level 2